neman-labs/photo-ai-recovery-subnet/README.md

 ### Validator

-Validators are responsible for analyzing and verifying data submitted by miners.

 If you are interested in validating, follow this [guide](docs/VALIDATOR.md).

 Validators create [tasks](#tasks) every 5 minutes.

 ### Miner

-Miners in the Bittensor subnet are responsible for solving validators' tasks and providing computational resources.

-In the baseline solution, LLMs are used to identify and score each article.

 If you are interested in mining, follow this [guide](docs/MINER.md).